Law Firm Representing Cybersecurity Whistleblowers

 - The Rise of Cybersecurity Whistleblowing, NYU Law Compliance & Enforcement Blog (December 2016)

-If you have suffered retaliation for whistleblowing, contact us at 202-262-8959 to schedule a free consultation.
+If you have suffered retaliation for whistleblowing, contact our whistleblower retaliation lawyers at 202-262-8959 to schedule a free consultation.

 The whistleblower protection provision of the Sarbanes-Oxley Act provides robust protection to corporate whistleblowers, and indeed some SOX whistleblowers have achieved substantial recoveries.
 Earlier this year, a former in-house counsel at a biotechnology company recovered $11 million in a SOX whistleblower retaliation case alleging that the company fired him for disclosing violations of the Foreign Corrupt Practices Act.